swansonk14/typed-argument-parser/README.md

 `Optional`: These arguments are parsed in exactly the same way as `str`, `int`, and `float`.

 `List`: If an argument `arg` is a `List`, simply specify the values separated by spaces just as you would with regular argparse.
 For example, `--arg 1 2 3` parses to `arg = [1, 2, 3]`.

+`Set`: Identical to `List` but parsed into a set rather than a list.

 More complex types _must_ be specified with the `type` keyword argument in `add_argument`, as in the example below.